-Several additional quantum-inspired approaches have been proposed in the literature, including works such as \cite{done-gaopeng-11-ok-fine, done-second-gaopeng-15-ok, done-forth-shike-3-ok, done-fourth-chengyu-17-ok, done-third-shike-11-ok, done-chengyu-4-ok}.
-These contributions introduced techniques such as quantum elite gray wolf optimization, quantum clone whale optimization, quantum artificial bee colony, QPSO, and QGA, all aimed at addressing the same problem outlined in \cite{done-third-zhongrunhu-17-ok}.
-Additionally, other studies explored link connectivity within QC algorithms.
-For example, \cite{done-second-chengyu-19-ok} investigated online social networks like Facebook, Weibo, and Twitter.
-The goal was to predict link connectivity, facilitating recommendations for registered users to connect with others.
+These contributions introduce techniques such as quantum elite gray wolf optimization, quantum clone whale optimization, quantum artificial bee colony, QPSO, and QGA, all aimed at addressing the same problem outlined in \cite{done-third-zhongrunhu-17-ok}.
+Additionally, other studies explore link connectivity within QC algorithms.
+For example, \cite{done-second-chengyu-19-ok} investigates online social networks like facebook, weibo, and twitter.
+The goal is to predict link connectivity, facilitating recommendations for registered users to connect with others.

 \textbf{With consideration of mobility:}